ehperminute/synthetic-geo-data/README.md

 **Short**: Synthetic data project that generates student trajectories, simulates dropout risk, builds a small relational database, fits an interpretable predictive model, and maps risk by neighborhood.

 This repository demonstrates a reproducible data workflow combining synthetic data generation, geospatial processing, predictive modeling, and visualization.
-It is designed to be run in **Google Colab** (no local installation required) and is suitable for showcasing skills relevant to data analyst, education analytics, and applied data science roles.
+It is designed to be run in **Google Colab** (no local installation required).

 ---